 An essential component of company building revolves around the infrastructure strategy applied to each company.
 BioGenerator, where needed, works with companies, the portfolio, and its partners (regional facilities, institutions, and incubators) to identify the best options for success.

 In 2010, BioGenerator established the initial BioGenerator Labs in the Cortex Innovation Community as a unique option for startup companies.
 BioGenerator Labs, the first co-working wet lab model in the nation, is now home to a community of over 50 companies with over 200 users.
-In 2018, BioGenerator expanded its co-working lab model to the 39N district, opening a shared lab focused on agtech startups.

 Most clients in the BioGenerator Labs are not BioGenerator investment portfolio companies – many are clients of BioGenerator Fundamentals and/or recipients of BioGenerator Grants.
 The Labs overview, details, and history are detailed below.